 The ruin of St Bride's Kirk stands on a mound in the grounds of the magnificent Blair Castle, a little to the north east of the castle itself.
-There is an admission charge to the castle grounds and gardens and full information about opening hours and admission prices can be found on our Blair Castle feature page.
+There is an admission charge to the castle grounds and gardens and full information about opening hours and admission prices can be found via our Blair Castle feature page.

 The structure you see today probably dates back to a major reconstruction of an existing church following the Reformation in 1560.
 However, St Bride's origins probably go back much earlier.
 The church stands on top of the sort of mound typical of very early religious sites, and the dedication to St Bride (also sometimes known as St Bridgit) suggests that a succession of earlier churches may have stood here, perhaps dating back into the dark ages.

-And if there wasn't already a church here at the time, one was built to serve the nearby Cumming's Tower.
+And if there wasn't already a church here at the time, one was certainly built to serve the nearby Cumming's Tower.
 The tower was built in 1269 and still stands at the core of the repeatedly enlarged Blair Castle.

 St Bride's Kirk first entered the written record in 1275 when it contributed tithes or taxes of 32 shillings to help fund the crusades.
 In 1475, Angus Óg, the son of John MacDonald II, Lord of the Isles, attacked Blair Castle.
 The Earl and the Countess sought refuge in the church, but were taken prisoner by Angus, who in the process badly damaged the building.